 In addition to the park itself, the new Miyashita Park integrates commercial facilities, hotels, and parking lots.
 The original park was established in 1953.
-In its overhaul, it will be developed as a more multifunctional space while keeping the original charm and sports functions of Miyashita Park that have been cultivated over the years.
+In its overhaul, it was developed as a more multifunctional space while keeping the original charm and sports functions of Miyashita Park that have been cultivated over the years.

 The Miyashita Park facility is barrier-free and has improved seismic performance, making it a safe and comfortable facility for you to enjoy.

 Miyashita Park consists of the South Block and the North Block.
 A pedestrian crossing bridge connecting the South Block and the North Block is built above Mitake Dori, which is the entrance to the east side.

 The green rooftop park covers an area of 10,000 square meters.
 The south block and north block are integrated through a walkway above the road.
 Since it is a full-flat, barrier-free, multi-functional space, it is safe for wheelchairs and strollers.

 In the south block of the park, skating rinks and bouldering walls from the original park are back in full force.
 Also, a multipurpose sports facility with sand coat specifications has been built.
 It's exciting to be able to enjoy sports in the sun surrounded by greenery in the middle of the city.

 There are approximately 1000 square meters of open lawn space that includes a café.
 This is a space perfect for different events in the north block across the central observation terrace.
 There are so many ways to enjoy this space that provides a place for communication, exchange of culture, and a place of relaxation.